Leaderboard

 10 points

-From a purely footballing POV, do we really want him removed as he's already dragging their reputation even lower than a caterpillar's balls and is doing a fine job at being a bloody hopeless Manager?
+2. From a purely footballing POV, do we really want him removed as he's already dragging their reputation even lower than a caterpillar's balls and is doing a fine job at being a bloody hopeless Manager?
 Just trying to lighten the mood and abhor violence, especially to the fairer sex.
-Like the vast majority of supporters of a certain age, I've been married for many, many, many years and it has never even crossed my mind to raise a hand to my dearly beloved / owner of half my house and pensions.7 points
+Like the vast majority of supporters of a certain age, I've been married for many, many, many years and it has never even crossed my mind to raise a hand to my dearly beloved / owner of half my house and pensions.

-Anyway back to matters on the pitch, a very decent effort for the Fourth Division club to hold the mighty Havant & Waterlooville to a goalless draw at fortress Mem last night.
+3. Anyway back to matters on the pitch, a very decent effort for the Fourth Division club to hold the mighty Havant & Waterlooville to a goalless draw at fortress Mem last night.
 Looks like the player described by the Post as like “Jack Grealish” (I kid you not, I can’t actually remember his name, but he scored 10 for Forest Green last season) must have had an off day?
-Missing the tactical genius of Norman Stanley Barton, presumably?6 points
+Missing the tactical genius of Norman Stanley Barton, presumably?

 3 points

-This is a very telling statement on the mentality of anti-maskers, anti-vaxxers and anti-passporters (I am not saying you personally are all of those!).
+8. This is a very telling statement on the mentality of anti-maskers, anti-vaxxers and anti-passporters (I am not saying you personally are all of those!).
 There's no thought at all there of others.
 You can't even comprehend that people pro mask/vaccine/passport might not be doing things for themselves but out of consideration of others.
 Personally I have very little fear for myself.
 I'm double jabbed, reasonably healthy and young enough that covid shouldn't touch me.
 Bit none of that means I can't catch it and pass it on to somebody who could become very sick or even die.
 I'm not "cowering" as Sajid Javid would think, I am trying to protect other people.
-It's the exact same reasoning behind washing my hands after going to the toilet or covering my mouth/nose when I sneeze or cough.3 points
+It's the exact same reasoning behind washing my hands after going to the toilet or covering my mouth/nose when I sneeze or cough.

-Did you know people have died this very year even though - and get this - they had their seatbelt on?
+9. Did you know people have died this very year even though - and get this - they had their seatbelt on?
 Clear indication they don't work in my eyes and it's all a ploy by Big Seatbelt to enslave us all.
 What next, seatbelts on bikes?
 A seatbelt on every chair in the world?
 Am I going to be banned for sitting down now if the government gets their way?
 Ridiculous.
-It's just a slippery slope towards a totalitarian nightmare.3 points
+It's just a slippery slope towards a totalitarian nightmare.

 2 points

-65% accuracy for false negatives.
-99% accuracy for false positives.2 points
+16. 65% accuracy for false negatives.
+99% accuracy for false positives.

-They probably covered themselves against this in the small print...
-Something like.... "when our repeatedly convicted & accused thug of a manager next attacks someone, no refunds will be issued" "nor will any refund be available the next time anybody associated with BRFC violently attacks or interferes with any animal, be it domestic, equine or livestock - or should anybody be charged with groping women whilst they are out with their children" Disclaimer probably reads like... "you know who we are, what we're like and your lack of morals or good taste, does not entitle you to a refund when the inevitable may occur"2 points
+17. They probably covered themselves against this in the small print...
+Something like.... "when our repeatedly convicted & accused thug of a manager next attacks someone, no refunds will be issued" "nor will any refund be available the next time anybody associated with BRFC violently attacks or interferes with any animal, be it domestic, equine or livestock - or should anybody be charged with groping women whilst they are out with their children" Disclaimer probably reads like... "you know who we are, what we're like and your lack of morals or good taste, does not entitle you to a refund when the inevitable may occur"

 1 point